 You will likely need to hire a tax professional to make sure you meet all your Minnesota state and local tax obligations.
 We recommend using Thumbtack.

-State Tax ID Guide
+Minnesota Tax ID Number

 Depending on your industry, where your business is located, how you are taxed by the IRS, and whether or not you have employees, will determine which additional taxes and forms are due.